prakharmrsl/easypcceo.github.io/pages/crypto-mining/zcash-hardware.md

 Since miners are required to approve Zcash transactions, more miners means a more secure mining network.

+Zcash is a popular currency, especially among those making transactions on the [Dark Web].(https://en.wikipedia.org/wiki/Dark_web) For obvious reasons, using an untraceable currency is advantagous when anonymity is a priority.

 The value of Zcash is increasing.
-This means that more miners are getting in on the action.
+We predict the value of Zcash to only increase further, as it is becoming a valuable commonity.

+There are only 21 million in the world that can ever be mined.
 The longer you wait, the harder it will be to successfully mine Zcash.
 The time to start is now.

 ## Zcash Mining Pools